Ramblurr/Far-Horizons/README.md

 * Raven Zachary
 * Michael D Henderson

-If you're interested in what changes have been made, see the [git history](https://github.com/Ramblurr/Far-Horizons/).
+If you're interested in what changes have been made, see the [git history](https://github.com/playbymail/Far-Horizons/).

 # Building

-You can build with CMake or use one of the Makefile scripts.
+You can build with CMake.

 Building with CMake requires version 3.5 or newer.
 We highly recommend installing `ninja-build` along with CMake.